 For dessert, we hit Josie’s fellow actor-friend’s shop, Siu Tan Ku.
 Here, classic desserts are given a delicious modern twist like my favorite of the night, the lychee panna cotta.
 Listen, I’m lactose intolerant and didn’t have my Lactaid on me but I finished the whole damn thing.
 Worth it.

 To cap off our night, we headed to the epicenter of HK nightlife, the Lan Kwai Fong district, and dodged past all the bright lights and pumping fists through to an abandoned square where we walked up and over to get to this really rad bar, a Josie & the Uni Boys’ fave, called Yumla (which has since been shut down, and nothing to do with us, I swear).

-Much love to Josie & the Uni Boys for closing out the show with me and showing off the HK night guide you would no doubt NOT find in any other travel show. xx
+Much love to Josie & the Uni Boys for closing out the Hong Kong episode of VS. with me and showing off the HK night guide you would no doubt NOT find in any other travel show.